Almond crusted chicken with couscous and grapefruit and arugula salad is equal parts winter comfort food and light, fresh and healthy.

 Home chef tips for serving this almond panko crusted chicken:

-Feel free to serve this almond crusted chicken with the side dishes of your choice, like maple Brussels sprouts and mashed potatoes with heavy whipping cream.
+Feel free to serve this almond crusted chicken with the side dishes of your choice, like maple Brussel sprouts and mashed potatoes with heavy whipping cream.

 Or, use one of my best “home chef” tips and plate this baked almond chicken dish the same way I imagine a restaurant would.